-Python for Statement Syntax & Examples – This is a Python tutorial to explain the syntax and use of for loop with different practical examples in Python scripts.
+Python for loop Statement Syntax Plus Examples – This is a Python tutorial to explain the syntax and use of for loop with different practical examples in Python scripts.

 Python for Statement

 We can use a Python for statement for two main puposes:

 - Use a for loop to iterate over items in a sequence